-Altitude also determines the temperature, higher the height-lower the temperature and vice versa.
+Altitude also determines the temperature, the higher the height-lower the temperature, and vice versa.
 Altitude within 2500m to 3500m, the temperature is 20°c in the day and goes to 5°c at night.

 During the daytime, the temperature fluctuates between 8 to 15°c throughout September.
 At night it can go up to -0°c.
 You should be extra careful while packing the clothes for this trek.
 Bringing layers of clothes would be best for the Annapurna Base Camp trek in September.

 - Trekking Annapurna Base Camp in December

 Reasons to visit Annapurna Base Camp trek in September

 Until now you must be clear about why September is the best month to visit Annapurna Base Camp.
 It provides you with the accurate environment to trek to the heart of the Annapurna region.
 Some of the advantage of the Annapurna Base Camp trek in September are as follow:

 There is high visibility due to clear weather, which makes the snow-capped mountains clear.
 The imposing view in front of you isn’t something you have wanted for an extended period?
 This season provides you with these golden opportunities.

 Another major attraction for the Annapurna Base Camp trek in September is the fewer crowds.
 It is the beginning of the season, so it fearless bunch.
 Once it goes to the peak of the season, then it would be more crowded.

 Trekking with a few people around would always be a good idea.
 September is the perfect time to experience the natural and cultural beauty of the Annapurna region.